Bradderz65/YSNS-Extended/README.md

 ## What is YSNS?

 YSNS (You Shall Not Spawn) is a lightweight mod that gives you complete control over mob spawning in your Minecraft world.
-It allows you to disable specific mob spawns globally or per dimension.
+It allows you to disable specific mob spawns globally, per dimension, or per biome.

 ## What's New in This Extended Edition?

+- **Biome-Specific Controls**: New ability to control mob spawning based on biomes
+- **Enhanced Zombie Handling**: Special handling for zombie variants to ensure proper spawn control
+- **Improved Regex Support**: Better pattern matching for entity and biome IDs
-- **Optimized for 1.20.1**: Fully compatible with Minecraft 1.20.1 and the latest Fabric loader
+- **Optimized for 1.20.1**: Fully compatible with Minecraft 1.20.1 and the latest Fabric loader (0.15.11+)
+- **Updated Dependencies**: Works with the latest Fabric API (0.92.2+) and Necronomicon (1.4.2)
-- **Improved Performance**: Reduced memory usage and optimized spawn checks
+- **Performance Improvements**: Reduced memory usage and optimized spawn checks
-- **Enhanced Configuration**: More granular control over mob spawning rules
-- **Better Compatibility**: Works seamlessly with other popular Fabric mods
+- **Better Error Handling**: Improved logging and error recovery

 ## Requirements